 Statutory pre-application public consultation must take place if the development reaches the statutory threshold given in the Act.
-Take a look at the Government's manual to see what type of development need to be subject to this statutory consultation.
-When Policy PS 1 asks for a Language Statement or report for a Language Impact Assessment the applicant is expected to publish the first draft of the work during the statutory preapplication public consultation period for the relevant stakeholders' attention so that they are able to make representations to the applicant.
+Take a look at the Government's manual to see what type of developments need to be subject to this statutory consultation.
+When Policy PS 1 asks for a Language Statement or report for a Language Impact Assessment the applicant is expected to publish the first draft of the work during the statutory pre- application public consultation period for the relevant stakeholders' attention (see paragraph 18 in Appendix 7 and paragraph 16 in Appendix 8) so that they are able to make representations to the applicant.